State Historic Preservation Office

 Missouri's recent CLGs

 The Missouri Certified Local Government (CLG) Program is administered in Missouri by the Department of Natural Resources' State Historic Preservation Office (SHPO).
 The program came into existence as a result of 1980 Congressional amendments to the National Historic Preservation Act of 1966.
 The CLG program is designed to expand the historic preservation network of the federal and state governments by creating a mechanism for participation of local governments.
-Normandy is the most recent addition to the list of 55 communities currently participating in Missouri's CLG program.
+O'Fallon is the most recent addition to the list of 56 communities currently participating in Missouri's CLG program.